132nd-etcher/docs/OvGME_prop/index.md

 ### Specification

-OvGME is a mod management application, much like JsGME, that allows to install/uninstall mods (obviously), but also to subrscribe to remote repositories of versionned mods.
-This  makes propagating and updating the mods much simpler.
+OvGME is a mod management application, much like JsGME, that allows to install/uninstall mods (obviously), but also to subscribe to remote repositories of versionned mods, making propagating and updating mods and skins much simpler.

 # Pros and cons